Salawat-Sir/Beginer/README.md

 The calculator can only work with integers.
 The calculator can only work with Arabic or Roman numerals at a time

-// Realased by Salawat Sirazetdinov
+// Created by Salawat Sirazetdinov